tjtate/sparkpost-api-documentation/services/introduction.md

 * User: SMTP_Injection
 * Password: Any API key with Send via SMTP permission

 The SMTP relay optionally supports advanced API features using the [SMTP API](#smtp-api).
-To create an API key, login into your SparkPost [Account Credentials](https://app.sparkpost.com/account/credentials) page.
+To create an API key, login to your SparkPost [Account Credentials](https://app.sparkpost.com/account/credentials) page.